33mestre/java_base/sys/SHELSON_FERRARI_CV_en.md

   </tr>
 </table>

-- **Client**: Bradesco
+- **Client**: Bradesco.
-- **Project**: Bradesco IT Improvements Project
+- **Project**: Bradesco IT Improvements Project.
-- **Location**: São Paulo – Brazil
+- **Location**: São Paulo – Brazil.
-- **Sectors**: IT, Finance, Banking
+- **Sectors**: IT, Finance, Banking.
-- **Work Arrangement**: Onsite
+- **Work Arrangement**: Onsite.
 - **Activities**:
-  - Development, architecture, and analysis of the Java system for the client's project – a system for partners within IT development standards
+  - Development, architecture, and analysis of the Java system for the client's project – a system for partners within IT development standards.
 - **Technologies and Tools**:
-  - Java, IBM WebSphere, IBM DB2
+  - Java, IBM WebSphere, IBM DB2.

 <table class="company">
   <tr>